Vince Gino Dekker

-Vince Gino Dekker (22 March 1997) is a Dutch professional footballer who plays as a left winger for SV Spakenburg.
+Vince Gino Dekker (22 March 1997) is a Dutch retired footballer who played as a left winger.

 Club career

 Ajax

 Dekker came through the youth system at Ajax, where he played in every single youth category from the age of 6.
 He made his debut at Jong Ajax on 12 August 2016 in an Eerste Divisie game against Almere City.
 He played the entire match in a 4–1 away win.

 AZ Alkmaar

 Dekker joined AZ Alkmaar on 8 May 2018 on a free transfer from AFC Ajax.
 After playing 18 matches for Jong AZ in the first half of the season, his contract was dissolved.

 Go Ahead Eagles

 On 10 January 2019, it was announced that Dekker had signed with Go Ahead Eagles until the end of the season with the option for another season.

 SV Spakenburg

 On 26 October 2019, Dekker joined Tweede Divisie club SV Spakenburg.

+Personal life

+Dekker, who hails from Ermelo, started his own fashion brand Fearless Blood.